 Targeted therapy: This involves the use of drugs that targets specific genes, proteins, or the tissue that contributes to cancer growth and survival.
 In kidney cancer, targeted therapy is used:

 Immunotherapy: This is also known as biologic therapy.
-It involves the use of specific drugs that work by stimulating body’s own immune systems to fight cancer.
+It involves the use of specific drugs that work by stimulating the body’s immune systems to fight cancer.
 It is often recommended as an adjuvant treatment to prevent the recurrence of cancer.

 There is no proven way to completely prevent kidney cancer.
 Managing some risk factors may help in lowering its risk.
 Preventive measures include: